-After testing the ROI of drone surveying, they may upgrade to more expensive and more efficient multi rotor and fixed wing packages that can integrate with their Farm Management Information Systems (FMIS) and Agronomy Management Systems (AMS).
+After testing the ROI of drone surveying, they may upgrade to the more expensive and more efficient multi rotor and fixed-wing packages that can integrate with their Farm Management Information Systems (FMIS) and Agronomy Management Systems (AMS).

 Capturing The Data: Imaging & Sensors